Grassroots Driven. Impact Focused.

 In the winter of even numbered years, members across California begin the program planning process by reviewing all existing positions and current issues with their local League members.
 After discussion, each local League recommends positions to be retained, reviewed, updated, and/or deleted as well as those that the LWVC should emphasize for the following two years.
 In the spring, the LWVC board of directors evaluates the responses from local Leagues along with current state issues and available financial and human resources.
 The board develops a proposed League program.
 The proposed program could include issues for emphasis using existing positions or possible development of new or updated positions through the study process.
-In May, delegates to the LWVC Convention vote not only on the issues for emphasis, but also on: retention, update and deletion of positions; proposed studies; and the budget for these activities.
+“Program” describes our key issues for the upcoming two years.
+In May, delegates to the LWVC Convention vote on the Program and set the direction for the coming two years.

 We act on some of the most important and challenging issues facing California.
 However, we only act on an issue when we have a position addressing that issue.
 League positions reflect the consensus of the membership after studying an issue, debating it, and voting to adopt a specific position.
 These positions, enacted and evolved by members over the lifetime of the League, are the guideposts for all of our actions on issues.
 If members have not studied and come to consensus on an issue, we have no position and no stand on that issue.